lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/01.securing-lucee-server-apps/02.lucee-lockdown-guide/page.md

 ## Disabling the Lucee Administrator ##

-If the enviroment variable LUCEE_ADMIN_ENABLED is set to false, the Lucee Administrator is disabled, since 5.3.3.45 (requires a Lucee restart to pick up changes)
+If the environment variable LUCEE_ADMIN_ENABLED is set to false, the Lucee Administrator is disabled, since 5.3.3.45 (requires a Lucee restart to pick up changes)

 ## Restrict Access to the Lucee Administrator and other folders ##